pyrollo/display_modpack/display_lib/README.md

 # Dislpay Lib

-This library's purpose is to ease creation of wallmounted nodes with a display on front side.
+This library's purpose is to ease creation of nodes with one or more displays on sides.
 For example, signs and clocks.
 Display can be dynamic and/or different for each node instance.

 **Limitations**: This lib uses entities to draw display.
 This means display has to be vertical.
-So display nodes are only wallmounted vertically.
+So display nodes rotation are limitated to "upside up" positions.

 **Dependancies**:default